mojaloop/transfers-bc/README.md

 It works in concert with a number of other BCs, notably Settlements, Scheduling, Participant Lifecycle Management, Accounts & Balances, and the FSPIOP.

+See the Reference Architecture documentation [transfers section](https://mojaloop.github.io/reference-architecture-doc/boundedContexts/transfers/) for context on this vNext implementation guidelines.

 ## Contents
 - [transfers-bc](#transfers-bc)
   - [Contents](#contents)